Epitectus2223/chembl-ca2-pic50-alogp/README.md

 This repository includes the raw CSV export used in the analysis.
 If you generate a different export from ChEMBL, make sure the expected columns exist:
 `Molecule ChEMBL ID`, `Assay Organism`, `pChEMBL Value`, `AlogP`, `Molecular Weight`.
+Depending on how you exported from ChEMBL, additional filters (e.g., IC50/nM/relation "=") may have been applied upstream — see the PDF report for the full methodological details.
 ---

 ## Author